codefresh-io/docs.codefresh.io/_docs/whats-new/gitops-whats-new.md

 toc: true
 ---

+>From February 2023 we have unified Release Notes for Codefresh Pipelines and Codefresh GitOps.
+[Check it out]({{site.baseurl}}/docs/whats-new/release-notes/).

 Built on Argo, the world’s most popular and fastest-growing open source software delivery, Codefresh unlocks the full enterprise potential of Argo Workflows, Argo CD, Argo Events, and Argo Rollouts, providing a control-plane for managing them at scale.

 ## January 2023